Byron/crates-io-cli/prodash/README.md

 ## Limitations

+* it does copy quite some state each time it displays progress information and messages
 * The underlying sync data structure, `dashmap`, does not document every use of unsafe
   * I also evaluated `evmap`, which has 25% less uses of unsafe, but a more complex interface.
   * Thus far it seemed 'ok' to use, who knows… we are getting mutable pieces of a hashmap from multiple threads,